CBaier33/banter-lang/README.md

 ```
 let n be 5
-let sum be 0
+let result be 1
 @ 1
 if n > 0, then
-   let sum be sum + n
+   let result be result * n
    let n be n - 1
    goto instruction 1
-return sum
+return result
 ```

 Here's one that's a little more complex:
 ```
-let sumEven be 0
+let sumOne be 0
-let sumOdd be 0
+let sumTwo be 0
 let x be 1

 goto instruction 1

 @3
 print "at instruction 3"
-let sumOdd be sumOdd + 1
+let sumTwo be sumTwo + 1
 goto instruction 1.2

 @2
 print "at instruction 2"
-let sumEven be sumEven + 1
+let sumOne be sumOne + 1
 goto instruction 1.1

 @1